jcvdav/fedecoop/README.md

 An overview of landings data from all FEDECOOP cooperatives can be found [here](scripts/3_abalone_fishery.md).
 Their [website](https://www.fedecoop.com.mx/) states that aggregate landed green abalone (*H. fulgens*) meat is about 200 tones per year.

 The figure below shows aggregate landings of *H. fulgens* for nine cooperative sin FEDECOOP.
 The solid hosiontal line shows the long-term mean, dashed lines represent $\pm$ 1 SD.
+A Kg of abalone sells for about 100 usd / Kg.

 ![](results/img/landings_timeseries.png)